OPEN-NEXT/wp2.2_dev/README.md

 ### Internal data structure

-The GitHub and Wikifactory APIs respond to queries with JSON formatted data.
+The GitHub and Wikifactory APIs respond to queries with JSON-formatted data strings.
 However, the data fields and how they are structured differ between the two platforms.
 To standardise the internal data structure used by `osmine` and `osdash` in a non-arbitrary way, the ForgeFed data model was used as a starting point.
 [ForgeFed](https://forgefed.peers.community/) is a new "[federation](https://en.wikipedia.org/wiki/Federation_(information_technology)) protocol for enabling interoperability between version control services".
 Relevant to the work in this repository is the standard [ForgeFed data model](https://forgefed.peers.community/modeling.html) that describes the essential elements of a version control repository.
 This includes:

 * `Repository` - Basic information about the whole repository.
 * `Branch` - A named reference to a point along a version-controlled repository's revision history.
 In practice, this allows developers to work on different parts of a complex software project which can later be "[merged](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)" into a primary branch.
+This is implemented in Git (and hence GitHub) but not currently by Wikifactory.
 * `Commit` - The fundamental unit representing every change that is tracked in a repository's revision history.
+This is referred to as a "contribution" in Wikifactory.
 * `Ticket` - Discussion topics related to the repository, known as "Issues" in GitHub and Wikifactory.

 API query results from GitHub and Wikifactory are mapped into an internal data structure that matches the ForgeFed data model as closely as possible.
 For our purposes, additional fields not defined by ForgeFed were added such as one for recording the last time a repository was mined by `osmine` (introduced above).
 While `osmine` and `osdash` are running, this internal data is contained in a Python `list` object where each list item contains the following components described in [YAML](https://www.yaml.org/)-formatted schema: